epochml/bylaws/source/title-1/chapter-1.md

         before the previous chat platform may be considered deprecated.

-4. Epoch must have a Board of Directors (\"Board\"), consisting of a Chief Executive Officer (CEO), a Chief Services Officer (CSO), a Chief Technical Officer (CTO), a Chief
-    Relations Officer (CRO), a Chief Financial Officer (CFO), and a Vice President / Shadow CEO (sCEO).
+4. Epoch must have a Board of Directors (\"Board\"), consisting of a Chief Services Officer (CSO), a Chief Technical Officer (CTO), a Chief Relations Officer (CRO), a Chief Financial Officer (CFO), and any Shadows with voting power.

-    1. While the Board is only defined as the Main Board and does not include Shadow Board members, the Main Board members may choose to involve their shadows in Board actions.
+    1. While the Board is only defined as the Main Board and does not include nonvoting Shadow Board members, the Main Board members may choose to involve their shadows in Board actions.

-    2. This Board should consist of members from diverse and historically marginalized backgrounds.
+    2. This Board should consist of members from diverse backgrounds.

-    3. No member of the board may hold multiple positions, except that the Vice President may hold up to 1 other position.
-If the Vice President holds another position the role of Vice President is allocated 0 votes.
+    3. No member of the board may hold multiple positions.
-        If the Vice President does not hold another president the CEO is allocated 0.75 vote and the Vice President is allocated 0.25 vote.

-    4. If the board deems it necessary, it may include any of the following as additional positions on the board, and may choose to allocate to each of the following positions either no vote, 0.25 vote, or 1 vote.
+    4. If the board deems it necessary, it may include any amount of Shadows as additional positions on the board, and may choose to allocate to each Shadow either no vote, 0.5 vote, or 1 vote.
-        In any case, the following positions if they exist may additionally hold another seat on the board but if they do so their role will be allocated 0 votes.
+        In any case, said Shadows if they exist may additionally hold another seat on the board but if they do so their role will be allocated 0 votes.

-        1. Sophomore Representative, who must be a sophomore
-        2. Junior Representative, who must be a junior
-        3. Senior Representative, who must be a senior

     5. The following definitions of alternate names of Board members apply whenever the following terms are used.
 They have been adopted for convenience when interacting with other clubs and StudCo, which prefer these terms, and for historical reasons.
+        1. The CTO and CSO also hold the title of "Co-President".
+        2. The term "Treasurer" shall be equivalent to CFO.
-        1. The term "President" shall be equivalent to CEO.
+        3. The term "Flex Position 1" shall be equivalent to CRO.
-        2. The term "Vice President" shall be equivalent to Shadow CEO.
+        4. The term "Flex Position 2" shall be equivalent to Shadow CSO.
-        3. The term "Treasurer" shall be equivalent to CFO.
+        5. The term "Flex Position 3" shall be equivalent to Shadow CTO.
-        4. The terms "Cluster team head" and "Cluster manager" shall be equivalent to CSO.
+        6. The terms "Cluster team head" and "Cluster manager" shall be equivalent to CSO.

 5. The officers' roles are as follows:
     1. The CSO shall be the head of the Services Division.
     2. The CTO shall be the head of the Technical Division.
     3. The CRO and CFO shall jointly lead the Community Division.
-    4. The CEO, as head of Epoch, must not be affiliated with any Division.

-6. The Sophomore, Junior, and Senior Representatives are responsible for advocating for the students of their class, including those not currently interested in Epoch, for reporting to the Board the views of students of their class, and for advocating for the students of any classes for which representatives have not been chosen.
-They may be affiliated with one or more divisions, and may or may not be part of that division's leadership.
+6.  [removed]

 7. Each officer on the Board must choose a Shadow by the end of the first quarter.
 This Shadow need not be somebody highly qualified in